enkidevs/curriculum/react/tips/common-mistakes-in-react/value-types-and-the-initial-state.md

   const [info, setInfo] = useState(null);

   // we run an effect
-  // to grab the profile
+  // to grab the data
-  // data from our API
+  // from our API
   useEffect(() => {
     fetch("/information").then(data => {
       setInfo(data);